sabel2-0/serviceease/markdowns/SIDEBAR_MAINTENANCE_GUIDE.md

 ## Technician Assignment Component

 The technician assignment component was recently added to allow coordinators to view which technicians are assigned to their institution's printers.
-This is a read-only view for coordinators, as only admins can assign or change technician assignments.
+This is a read-only view for institution_admins, as only admins can assign or change technician assignments.

 ### Files Involved:
 - `client/src/js/technician-assignments.js`: Main functionality